fiatjaf/awesome-lan/README.md

 ## Services

-* [ZeroTier](https://www.zerotier.com/) - Turn any set of computers in any environment into a LAN.
+* [ZeroTier](https://www.zerotier.com/) and [Tailscale](https://tailscale.com/) - Turn any set of computers in any environment into a LAN.
 Not a VPN, just magic.
 (Linux, Windows, Mac, Android, iOS)
 * [TightVNC](https://www.tightvnc.com/) (Windows), [Remmina](https://remmina.org/) (Linux) and [TigerVNC](https://tigervnc.org/) (Windows, Linux, Mac) - Browse other desktops.

 ## Social